milkyway-labs/milkyway/x/rewards/README.md

 Each distribution method object also has `weight` field which is used to determine the distribution ratio among the pools, operators and users.
+If all distributions' weights are set to 0 the rewards are distributed based on restaked assets' USD value.
+If only some distributions' weights are set to 0 the rewards aren't distributed to them only.

 There are three types of distribution methods, while users distribution can only be basic: